 Device.
 Each user can have several devices (phone, computer, etc.), each identified by a deviceUid (a random 32-byte sequence).
-Because of this, there a multiple ways to send a message to a user.
+Because of this, there are multiple ways to send a message to a user.
 It can be sent to:

-- $\bullet$ an identity $\rightarrow$ broadcast message - $\bullet$ a single device $\rightarrow$ unicast message - several devices → multicast message (which has nothing to do with TCP/IP multicast)
+- \bullet an identity \rightarrow broadcast message - a single device \rightarrow unicast message - several devices \rightarrow multicast message (which has nothing to do with TCP/IP multicast)